 Blueberry Coconut Baked Donuts

-Blueberry Coconut Baked Donuts are moist baked donuts bursting with fresh blueberries, and topped with a coconut milk glaze and MORE coconut to make them a coconut lover’s dream.
+Blueberry Coconut Baked Donuts are fluffy baked donuts bursting with fresh blueberries, and topped with a luscious coconut milk glaze!

 - pinch of salt

 - 1 large egg room temperature

 - 1/2 teaspoon pure vanilla extract